Ceramic Residency Program – Past Residents

 We want to show off as much talent as possible, and at least one piece of all submitted work from each artist will be chosen for the show.

-Please submit up to 3 images for consideration, listing the title, materials, year it was made, size, and price for each piece in the “Tell Us About Your Work” box.
+Please submit up to 3 images for consideration, listing the title, materials, year it was made, size, and price for each piece in the “Describe Your Work” box.
+We will not accept artwork larger than 36″x36″.

 All artwork should be ready for installation upon arrival, i.e. wired etc.